arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ### RAM

-**RAM** in microcontroller-based systems **is where the system's temporary data or run-time data is stored**.
-A microcontroller's RAM usually is SRAM; this is a type of RAM that uses a flip-flop to store one bit of data.
-For example, the variables created by functions.
+**RAM** in microcontroller-based systems **is where the system's temporary data or run-time data is stored**; for example, the variables created by functions of a program.
+RAM in microcontrollers usually is **SRAM**; this is a type of RAM that uses a flip-flop to store one bit of data.
+There is also another type of RAM that can be found in microcontrollers: DRAM.

 ### EEPROM